Search

 All of my groups, except for maybe my newcomer group, write to a prompt.
 This allows me to analyze their writing skills.
 The BOY prompt is usually, “Describe a place you like to visit.
 Tell what you like to do there.”
 We brainstorm possible places, then I have them write for about 20 minutes.
 Afterwards, I collect their writing and take anecdotal notes on skills we need to focus on in that group.

-BOY Writing Prompt
+BOY ESL Writing Prompt

 Beginning of the Year Writing Prompt